 FInally, commitment and consistency, the last principle of persuasion according to Robert B. Cialdini, is represented in hypnosis as heteroaction.
 The principle of heteroaction, described by Dr. André Weitzenhoffer in 1957, is the principle behind Yes Sets and Compliance Sets as well as Suggestibility Tests.

 As we explain in this youtube video, when someone starts agreeing with you and complying with your suggestions, they’re more likely to carry on doing so, even if you ask them to do completely unrelated things.
 By getting a person to agree with a simple instruction or suggestion, you start building momentum towards more difficult hypnotic phenomena.

 It’s actually possible to get someone to have a hallucination in hypnosis if you simply build this momentum towards it with increasingly complex suggestions.
 You start with simple instructions like “sit up straight” and “close your eyes”, and move up the ladder until you reach the most amazing hypnotic experiences.

 To really understand all about heteroaction and how it works, read The Ultimate Guide to Hypnotic Suggestibility Tests.

 In addition to Cialdini’s principles, a hypnotist has several other available tools that can make him outstandingly persuasive and effective in hypnotherapy.
 Clean Language is just one great example of how one can use communication skills to boost a therapy session’s results.
 Others could be the Meta Model and the Milton Model.

 Luckily, you now have a chance to be a part of the greatest online hypnosis school in the world.
-At the Mike Mandel Hypnosis Academy, we teach hundreds of hypnosis principles that you can use in client sessions as well as in everyday life.
+At the Mike Mandel Hypnosis Academy, we teach hypnosis principles that you can use in client sessions as well as in everyday life.